mezis/mezis.github.com/_posts/2014-09-20-resn-routemaster.md

 summary: |
   Adding lightweight state change notifications to the REST architecture style can alleviate some of its performance limitations, without violating its principles.
-It also obviates the temptation to revert from a RESTful, domain- centric resource oriented architecture to an RPC-style, function-centric microservice architecture.
+It also obviates the temptation to revert from a RESTful, domain-centric resource oriented architecture to an RPC-style, function-centric microservice architecture.

   If you care mostly about the solution, feel free to skip to the section about [Routemaster](#introducing-routemaster).
 The beginning of the article presents the concepts and rationale.

 ---

 _This article was cross-posted from the [HouseTrip dev